 Foreign and domestic investors have free and equal rights to establish and own businesses in South Africa, or to acquire and dispose of interest in businesses without discrimination.
 An individual must be appointed as the company's legal representative, but assignment of capital to a branch office is not necessary.

-You will find further information about establishing a company in South Africa in Chapter 3 of the South African Country Commercial Guide (CCG), which deals with Selling U.S. Products and Services.
+You will find further information about establishing a company in South Africa in the South African Country Commercial Guide (CCG), which deals with Selling U.S. Products and Services.

-You will find a summary of the most important South Africa import regulations and import restrictions in Chapter 5 of the South Africa Country Commercial Guide (CCG), Trade Regulations and Standards.
+You will find a summary of the most important South Africa import regulations and import restrictions in the South African Country Commercial Guide (CCG), Trade Regulations and Standards.

 If you would like to identify import duties and taxes applicable to your specific product, please contact us.